 CHARTING THE COSMOS OF CARTOGRAPHY: History – Names – Atlases

-In conjunction with the 28th International Cartographic Conference, held in Washington DC on 2-7 July 2017 (http://icc2017.org/), the Library of Congress’ Geography & Map Division and the three ICA Commissions on the History of Cartography, Toponymy, and Atlases would like to invite you to attend their joint pre-conference Workshop ‘Charting the Cosmos of Cartography: History – Names – Atlases’.
-This Workshop will be held at the Library of Congress (Madison Building) in Washington DC (USA), from Wednesday, 28 June to Friday, 30 June 2017.
-The call for papers was closed on 15 February.
+In conjunction with the 28th International Cartographic Conference, held in Washington DC on 2-7 July 2017 (http://icc2017.org/), the three ICA Commissions on the History of Cartography, Toponymy, and Atlases joined forces with the Library of Congress’ Geography & Map Division for an international Workshop: ‘Charting the Cosmos of Cartography: History – Names – Atlases’.
+The Workshop was held at the Library of Congress in Washington DC (USA), from Wednesday, 28 June to Friday, 30 June 2017.

 The Workshop took place in the Mumford Room, on the sixth floor of the Madison Building of the Library of Congress, where the Geography and Map Division is also located.

 The papers on toponymy highlighted the symbolic power of place names, especially their role in space-related identity building, by focusing on non-dominant cultural groups and what representation of their own place names on maps and in public space means for them.
 Others showed place-name treatment on historical topographical maps as a reflection of power relations between dominant and non-dominant groups.
 The contributions aimed at raising the awareness of place names as important and scientifically indicative ingredients of maps that cannot be confined to the orientation function.